openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 ### Open Questions

-1. How can the console support the UWM Alertmanager?
+1. How can the Dev Console support the UWM Alertmanager?

-Right now the console backend manages the user-defined silences via the Platform Alertmanager API.
-It would need to be aware of the deployment model.
+Users are able to silence alerts from the Dev Console and the console backend assumes that the API is served by the `alertmanager-main.openshift-monitoring.svc` service.
+To support the UWM Alertmanager configuration, CMO should provide to the console operator the name of the Alertmanager service managing user alerts (either `alertmanager-main.openshift-monitoring.svc` or `alertmanager.openshift-user-workload-monitoring.svc`).
+Based on the presence of the `openshift_io_alert_source` label, the console backend can decide which Alertmanager service should be queried.

 ### Test Plan